 Veganising your holidays and family gatherings doesn’t mean you have to miss out on the things you love like chocolate Easter eggs, Easter candies, roast dinners or fish and chips.
 No, don’t eliminate these things, just switch them up a little.

 Luckily these days there are a bunch of vegan options for all of your common favourites, especially chocolate.
 Use our list of vegan Easter treats below to put together your own vegan Easter basket ideas, or take the easy route and buy one of our vegan chocolate and sweets hampers.

-Vegan Easter Chocolate
+Vegan Easter Chocolate in Australia